Skip to main content

 The design will:

-• make it easier, safer, and more intuitive and welcoming for people to move through the neighbourhood on foot, especially for people arriving and departing from the new Karanga-a-Hape Station entrances.
+• make it easier, safer, and more intuitive and welcoming for pedestrians to move through the neighbourhood, especially for people arriving and departing from the new Karanga-a-Hape Station entrances

 • improve connections between buses and trains.